Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Frequently Asked Questions: ferry to Sweden from the UK

-No there are no direct ferries from the UK to Sweden.
-There are multiple options to get from the UK to Sweden by ferry though.
+No, there are no direct ferries from the UK to Sweden.
+There are multiple options to get from the UK to Sweden by ferry, though.
 You can travel either from the UK to the continent (France or the Netherlands) and then to Germany or Denmark where you can get a ferry to multiple Swedish cities.
 You can also take the Sontbridge from Copenhagen to Malmo in Southern Sweden.

-From for example Hull it costs you around 22 hours to get to Malmo by car and ferry.
-If you depart from the Greater Londen Area you get to Sweden in around 16 hours.
-This is an ideal scenario.
-If you want to enjoy the most comfort then take longer ferry rides instead of driving a lot.
+For example, from Hull, it takes around 22 hours to get to Malmo by car and ferry.
+If you depart from the Greater Londen Area, you reach Sweden in about 16 hours.
+This is an ideal scenario with two drivers, probably.

 FerryGoGo.com